A queueing model with independent arrivals, and its fluid and diffusion limits: Queue Regimes and States

 \subsection{Regimes of $\bar{Q}$}

-It can be useful to characterize the state of a queue in terms of a ``traffic intensity'' measure.
-For instance, in the case of a $G/G/1$ queue, the traffic intensity is the ratio of the arrival rate to the service rate.
-In \cite{Ma81}, a traffic intensity function for the $M_t/M_t/1$ queue with arrival rate $\l(s)$ and service rate $\m(s)$ was introduced as the ratio
+It is useful to characterize the state of a queue in terms of a ``traffic intensity'' measure.
+For instance, in the case of a $G/G/1$ queue, the traffic intensity is well defined as the ratio of the arrival rate to the service rate.
+This definition is inappropriate for the $\D_{(i)}/GI/1$ queue, as these systems can be time varying.
+In \cite{Ma81}, a traffic intensity function for the $M_t/M_t/1$ queue with arrival rate $\l(\cdot)$ and service rate $\m(\cdot)$ was introduced as the continuous function

+Note that $\rho^*$ follows from the \textit{pre-limit} model describing the arrival and service processes in the $M_t/M_t/1$ queue.